Chemical Hearts: Plot

+Their encounter is an emotional one.
+They hug, and Grace slips the taped-together, highlighted Neruda poem about love he had ripped up after their break up.
+They then go their separate ways.

 Production

 In June 2016, Awesomeness Films acquired the screen rights to Chemical Hearts.
 In June 2019, it was announced Lili Reinhart and Austin Abrams had joined the cast of the film, with Richard Tanne directing from a screenplay he wrote.
 Principal photography began in June 2019 in New Jersey.
 Filming locations included Woodland Cemetery in Newark and Emerson Junior-Senior High School in Emerson.

 Release

 Chemical Hearts was released on Amazon Prime Video on August 21, 2020.